ceeblet/patterns/README.md

 #### Saving & Sharing Patterns

 Users can save the patterns they create to a public art gallery.
 When a user clicks <kbd>Save</kbd>, the pattern they created is assigned a UUID file name and securely saved to the AWS S3 cloud storage platform.
 The pattern file path (a url reference to its location on S3) is saved to an SQLite database.
-A query for the most recently saved pattern urls is used to retrieve the pattern images and populate the gallery.
+A query for a list of the most recently saved pattern urls is used to retrieve the pattern images and populate the gallery.
 Here is a sneak peek of the gallery page -- users can click on any image in the gallery to view it full screen or begin scrolling through the gallery pattern by pattern.

 <p align="center">
   <img align="center" src="/static/images/gallery.gif" alt="Gallery-Page">